By Wang Wei, China

 With two thousand years having passed, now is the key time for greeting the coming of the Lord.
 In the Bible, there are many different prophecies about the Lord’s coming and we often explain them in a literal way, so we have many notions about them.
 For instance, when we see the verses in the Bible about the Lord’s arrival mentioning “at midnight” and “as a thief” (See Revelation 16:15; Matthew 25:6), we are certain from the literal meaning that the Lord will come at midnight.
 As a result, at night some Christians sleep in their coat and trousers, expecting to be raptured fully dressed.
 However, when we see that the Bible says, “He comes with clouds; and every eye shall see him” (Revelation 1:7), we take it to literally mean that the Lord will return on a cloud in the daytime to appear to humankind, and everyone will see Him.
 Consequently, some people frequently look up to the skies, longing for the day that the Lord will suddenly descend among us on a cloud.
 In short, we have many misconceptions about this topic.
 God’s words say: “All that man understands is according to their literal meaning, and also according to his imagination; they are out of line with the principles of the work of the Holy Spirit, and do not conform to the intentions of God. … don’t you know that no man can fathom the mysteries of God?
 Don’t you know that no man can explain the words of God?
 Are you certain, beyond the shadow of a doubt, that you were enlightened and illuminated by the Holy Spirit?
 Surely it was not that the Holy Spirit showed you in such a direct manner?
 Was it the Holy Spirit who instructed, or did your own conceptions lead you to think so?”
 God’s words tell us that no one can fathom the mysteries of God; relying on our imaginings to interpret prophecies literally is not conformed to the intentions of God, so we should stop imagining scenes of the Lord’s arrival, because we do not know at all how the prophecies will come true before God Himself comes to fulfill them.
 We are all God’s creations, and so do not know how God will accomplish His work.
 Even though some prophets spoke some prophecies after receiving God’s revelation, they did not know their true meaning or how they would be fulfilled.

 Therefore, in regard to the prophecies of the Lord’s return, we should pray more, have a God-fearing heart and an attitude of seeking humbly.
 Only thus can we receive the enlightenment of the Holy Spirit and welcome the Lord.
 The original disciples of the Lord Jesus, such as Peter, John, and Nathanael, did not cling to the literal meaning of the prophecies or compare it with what God did, nor did they establish rules about how God should come, but instead they focused on listening to the truth the Lord Jesus expressed, and saw that His work was full of authority and power and could not be done by anyone else.
-For this reason, they determined that the Lord Jesus was the coming Messiah, thus welcoming the Lord Jesus and receiving God’s salvation in the end.
+For this reason, they determined that the Lord Jesus was the coming Messiah, thus welcoming the Lord Jesus and receiving God’sin the end.
 This is the correct path by which they welcomed the Messiah.
 Therefore, when it comes to the question of how to treat the Lord’s return, we should be people who open-mindedly seek the truth.
 If someone bears witness to the Lord’s return, we must not make the same mistake as the Pharisees did—blindly refuse them relying on our imaginings and notions, and the literal meaning of the prophecies—but instead we ourselves should seek and investigate.
 Only with such a God-revering heart can we have the chance to welcome the Lord and will we come to understand how the prophecies come true almost without realizing it.

 » Read more in these articles: